Close×

 • by promoting consultation and collaboration among its members and consultation with partner organizations;

-Montreal multisport organizations
+Montreal-based multisport organizations

 Montreal Sports Council : The Montreal Sports Council is a non-profit organization whose vision is to be the leader of the city’s sports community.